Chinlone

-Chinlone (ခြင်းလုံး, /my/), also known as caneball, is the traditional, national sport of Myanmar (Burma).
-It is non-competitive, with typically six people playing together as one team.
+Chinlone (ခြင်းလုံး, /my/), also known as caneball, is the traditional national sport of Myanmar (Burma).
+It is non-competitive, typically with six people playing together as one team.
 The ball used is normally made from hand-woven rattan, which sounds like a basket when hit.
 Similar to the game of hacky-sack, chinlone is played by individuals passing the ball among each other within a circle without using their hands.
-However, in chinlone, the players are walking while passing the ball, with one player in the center of the circle.
+However, in chinlone, players walk while passing the ball, with one player in the center of the circle.
 The point of the game is to keep the ball from hitting the ground while passing it back and forth as creatively as possible.
-The sport of chinlone is played by men, women, and children, often together, interchangeably.
+The sport of chinlone is played by men, women, and children, interchangeably and often together.
 Although very fast, chinlone is meant to be entertaining and fluid, as if it were more of a performance or dance.